kaiz715/Digital-Scale/README.md

 # Digital-Scale
-Arduino code for a digital scale using the NAU 7802 ADC
+Arduino code for a digital scale using the NAU7802 ADC

 ## Pictures/Diagrams
 Note: The final scale enclosure is not pictured